desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

     * mitigation exists by diversifying e.g. the nameserver hostname's TLDs, which is advisable anyways.

+- Prevention of accidental misprovisioning / enforcing explicit provisioning:
+    * In addition to facilitating Child zone discovery and simplifying debugging, the Child-specific PTR record also prevents the use of wildcards records under the Bootstrapping Domain.
+As a result, signaling records have to be provisioned explicitly.
+    * Similarly, operators could deflect a Bootstrapping Domain onto another one, by means of a DNAME record.
+This can be prevented by incorporating the Bootstrapping Domain's name into the hash used to construct the Signal Name.

 # IANA Considerations

 **TODO:** reserve `_boot`?